abdulzain6/Discogs-Data-Scrapper/README.md

 # Discogs-Data-Scrapper
-Tool which extracts data from discogs.
+Tool which extracts data from discogs.com.